Yoga-sketch/SCU-Projects/README.md

 # SCU-Projects
 Projects undertaken for MSBA at SCU

-1. Data Analtics with Python :
+1. Data Analytics with Python :
     - Machine Learning On NHTSA Crash Survey Data:
         - Using machine learning data analytics techniques in Python, studied crash fatality distribution rates across various states in the USA and proposed effective recommendations to curb the crashes.